LC/PA Licensure Q&A Page

 Limited commercial and public applicators are defined in C.R.S.
 35-10-103 of the Pesticide Applicators’ Act.

-A business license is not required for limited commercial or public applicators.
-However, those entities that apply restricted use pesticides (RUP) are required to register with the Department and meet all of the same standards as a commercial pesticide applicator.
+Limited commercial and public applicators that apply restricted use pesticides (RUP) are required to register with the Department and meet all of the same standards as a commercial pesticide applicator.

 If your business uses restricted use pesticides (RUP) on a property you own or lease, in the course of (non-agricultural) business, a limited commercial applicator registration is required.

-All registration submission requirements are similar to those for commercial applicator businesses, although the fee is $50/year and there is no liability insurance requirement. [link to application] Limited commercial entities that only apply general use pesticides (GUP) can voluntarily register with the Department if they choose to.
+All registration submission requirements are similar to those for commercial applicator businesses, although the fee is $50/year and there is no liability insurance requirement.
+Limited commercial entities that only apply general use pesticides (GUP) can voluntarily register with the Department.
 Once registered you must meet all business requirements and would be subject to inspection.

 All registration submission requirements are similar to those for commercial applicator businesses, although the fee is $50/year, no submission from the Secretary of State is required and there is no liability insurance requirement.

-Any state public entities that only apply general use pesticides (GUP) can voluntarily register with the Department if they choose to.
+Any state public entities that only apply general use pesticides (GUP) can voluntarily register with the Department.
 Once registered you must meet all business requirements and would be subject to inspection.
 CDA does not register any federal public entities.

 The form must be signed by both an authorized business representative and the individual licensee.